 Such technological advancements will change the industry this 2019 as more and more are being developed and tested on various sites.

 The application of augmented reality technology displays essential information about the building through the use of a lens to overlay the data.
 Looking at a portion of the structure allows workers to see unbalanced structures and safety risks, letting them address the problems before they can jeopardize the project.
 Built-in sensors make overlaying technical information of a structure possible allowing workers to efficiently work on the design, construction, maintenance, and renovation of a building with accurate data.

-Construction software and data ecosystem allow worksites to gain real-time information and data regarding the current number of materials, hazards, and other data related to the operations.
+Construction software and data ecosystem allow worksites to gain real-time information and data regarding the current number of materials, hazards, and other data related to the operations like students can check result online .
 The software can function as the digital backbone of the project, resulting in greater efficiency than with manual information gathering methods.
 Once gathered, relaying real-time information is easier than sending a worker on-foot to a particular area on the worksite.

 Drones became famous thanks to their aerial photography capabilities that allowed them to capture otherwise impossible shots and footages.
 There are portions in a worksite that aren’t readily accessible to workers and inspectors and where visibility is limited, but drones can provide needed information without having to check each floor of a structure on foot.
 A drone programmed to sweep an entire worksite can finish a survey in a matter of hours while one conducted on foot can take a few days or weeks to complete.